WinstonJamesDanielB/intelunnati-1-man-army/README.md

 The results are then visualized in graphical formats using matplotlib.

-the report and results are given in docs section of the repository, incase if it dosen't work use the link :- https://drive.google.com/file/d/1r4qZohBqW4Y4lltzIEg3iBgzY7_v_coB/view?usp=sharing
+the report and results are given in docs section of the repository, incase if it doesn't work use the link :- https://drive.google.com/file/d/1r4qZohBqW4Y4lltzIEg3iBgzY7_v_coB/view?usp=sharing